facelessuser/coloraide/docs/src/markdown/manipulation.md

     color.coords()
     ```

-3. Lastly, a user can use the `mask` method. `mask` is useful as it is an easy way to quickly mask multiple channels.
+3. Lastly, a user can use the `mask` method that masks a given channel `none`. `mask` is useful as it is an easy way to
+quickly mask multiple channels.
 Additionally, by default, it returns a clone leaving the original untouched.

     ```playground
     Color('white').coords()